NVIDIA/aistore/README.md

 To make sure that DFC does not utilize xattrs, configure "checksum"="none" and "versioning"="none" for all targets in a DFC cluster.
-This can be done via the [common configuration "part"](dfc/setup/config.sh) that is further used to deploy the cluster.
+This can be done via the [common configuration "part"](dfc/setup/config.sh) that'd be further used to deploy the cluster.

 ## Miscellaneous